-We have reason to believe the Ancient Librarians wrote in our languages.
-Aramaic and Hebrew both have a 22 character-alphabet, with only modern Hebrew using the comma and period.
+We have reason to believe the Author wrote in our languages.
+Aramaic and Hebrew both have a 22-character alphabet, with only modern Hebrew using the comma and period.
 We must then interpret all text quoted from the Library as translated—is there additional meaning in the original?

 This finding made it possible, three hundred years ago, to formulate a general theory of the Library and solve satisfactorily the problem which no conjecture had deciphered: the formless and chaotic nature of almost all the books.
 One which my father saw in a hexagon on circuit fifteen ninety-four was made up of the letters MCV, perversely repeated from the first line to the last.

-Although neither an infinite 3-sphere nor a circle admits a canonical well-ordering, it is evident that the number of galleries is countable.
-The relatively low number of 1594 probably indicates a Librarian-made numbering rather than one inscribed in the walls of the Library, probably particular to a specific region.
+Although neither an infinite 3-sphere nor a circle admits a canonical well-ordering, it is probable that the number of galleries is countable.
+The relatively low number of 1594 probably indicates a Librarian-made numbering rather than one inscribed in the walls of the Library, particular to a specific region.

+If the work is translated from the Hebrew, then the translator must have chosen the letters M, C, and V from their rough Hebrew equivalents.
 In Hebrew, the bilabial nasal [m] can correspond only to the letter Mem.
 We take the letter C to refer to the voiceless alveolar sibilant [s] (the translator would have used K for a hard C), which could correspond to either Samekh or Shin.
 Since Shin also represents the voiceless fricative [ʃ], we choose to translate C to Samekh.
 Finally, the voiced labiodental fricative [v] corresponding to V is represented by the Hebrew letters Bet and Vav.
 Again, we discard Bet since it also corresponds to the voiced bilabial stop [b].
+Ambiguity is frightening.

 Under the Kabbalistic art of gematria, we can assign numbers to each letter; each word or phrase’s value is the sum.
-If we do this for Mem-Samekh-Vav taking the final variant of Mem in view of the above discussion, we end up with 600 + 60 + 6 = 666, an important number in gematria theory referring to the Number of the Beast.
+If we do this for Mem-Samekh-Vav taking the final variant of Mem in view of the above discussion, we end up with 600 + 60 + 6 = 666, which some travelers have mentioned as beastly.

 The above analysis included with deference to the New Order of the Rosy Cross, Berkeley Chapter, Research Division.